daryllxd/lifelong-learning/learning/learning-how-to-learn-articles.md

 - Doing stuff may very well be one of the reasons why people do more stuff or do good at stuff.
 - Correlation between the number of minutes a student spends on Khan Academy and test scores.
-- Kids who do more math stuff on Khan Academy do better on math tests (not a function of kids who do well in math like KA more and spend more time on it).
+- Kids who do more math stuff on Khan Academy do better on math tests (not a function of kids who do well in math, just those who spend a lot of time on KA).
 - *Measures of student effort eclipse all other variables examined in the study, including demographic descriptions of the students, course subject matter, and student use of support services.* Although support services are important, they are overshadowed by students' degree of effort devoted to their courses.
 This overall finding may indicate that accountable activity by students may be a key ingredient of student success in this environment.
 - Learners who complete activities are more likely to complete the course than peers who completed no activities.